Infrastructure investments must reflect a complete understanding of the comparative impacts of trucks and railroads.

 Energy.
-Cost of fuel or energy used to transport goods and people (diesel, gasoline, electricity, natural gas, etc).
+Cost of fuel or energy used to transport goods (diesel, gasoline, electricity, natural gas, etc).

 Energy Lifecycle Impacts.
-Impacts of sourcing and distributing the energy used to transport goods and people.
+Impacts of sourcing, distributing, and using each fuel source used to transport goods.

-Maintenance.
-Cost of maintenance required to keep freight and passenger transportation viable and safe.
+Maintenance of Transportation Assets.
+Cost of maintenance required to keep freight transportation viable and safe.

 Transport Equipment.
-The cost of acquisition of trucks, locomotives, containers, rail cars, etc.
+Cost of acquisition of trucks, locomotives, containers, rail cars, etc.

 Criteria Pollutants.
-A set of air pollutants that cause smog, acid rain, and other health hazards.
+A set of air pollutants from fuel emissions that cause smog, acid rain, and other health hazards.

 Greenhouse Gases.
 Emissions from the operation and maintenance of transport infrastructure that contribute to global warming.

 Noise.
-The impact of noise on quality of life for areas abutting infrastructure including engine, rolling stock, and aerodynamics.
+The impact of noise on quality of life for areas abutting infrastructure from engines, rolling stock, and aerodynamics.

 Water Quality.
-Impact of vehicle and fuel contamination on adjacent wildlife and natural environment.
+Impact of vehicle and fuel contamination on adjacent and downstream wildlife and natural environment.

 Light Pollution.
-Impact of light for transportation on a community or on wildlife and the natural environment.
+Impact of light from transportation on a community or on wildlife and the natural environment.